 - The pot should have drainage holes in the bottom.

 - The bulbs should be placed at a depth equal to about twice the height of the bulbs.

 - Space the bulbs at least 2″ inches apart.

 - Keep the pot in a cool area and water regularly to keep the soil moist.

 Ornithogalum Dubium Pest or Disease Problems

+A common disease is root rot from overwatering your ornamental plants.
 While the plant is virtually pest and disease-free, it may suffer from occasional thrip infestations.